 Changing the way you eat can be difficult, and even time-consuming; try starting with one small and relatively simple thing, such as skipping ice cubes in drinks, or substituting soups for salads and smoothies, or cutting out ice cream.
 One important aspect of digestive health is regular eating habits, especially not skipping breakfast.
 Establishing good eating habits may not be easy, but the hope of a specific benefit, rather than a vague idea that it’s good for you, can help you stay focused.

 What about acupuncture?
 Can treatment using needles and moxibustion help prevent and heal weakened blood vessels?

 Yes!
-Acupuncture treatment can not only strengthen Spleen qi, there are acupoints whose actions specifically target blood vessels.
+Acupuncture treatment can not only strengthen Spleen qi, but there are also acupoints whose actions specifically target blood vessels.
 Your acupuncturist can provide a highly specific and personalized treatment that works synergistically with the more general systemic benefits of dietary changes.
-For more severe or long-standing cases, consider adding in customized herbal formulas.
+For more severe or long-standing cases, consider adding customized herbal formulas.

 Dietary therapy is very important to help prevent and treat varicose veins and spider veins.
 But by itself, dietary therapy would take much longer to show results.
 The same is true of acupuncture alone.
 If the diet is not addressed, acupuncture will take much longer to work, and the benefits will start to wear off once acupuncture is discontinued.
 For more rapid improvement (usually visible within weeks), and lasting results, dietary changes and acupuncture are both necessary